mtumilowicz/git-notes/README.md

             * quicker and easier to remember for referencing commits than SHA-1
             * how does Git know what branch you’re currently on
                 * special pointer: HEAD
+            * tracking branch
+                * local branches that have a direct relationship to a remote branch
         * HEAD
             * is you - points to whatever you checked out, wherever you are
                 * if you make a commit, HEAD will move, if you checkout something, HEAD will move